 Ontario divorce and family law recognizes that children often benefit from having maximum contact with both parents.
 Where appropriate, parents should share in the parenting decisions related to their children, as well as the time spent with their children.

 In some circumstances, parents wish to maintain joint custody and make decisions regarding their children jointly, but decide that it would be in the child’s best interests to have the child live primarily with one parent.
 In these situations, the parent with whom the child does not reside most of the time can foster her or his relationship with the child through “access.”
-This term simply refers to the time that the other parent will spend with their child.
+This term simply refers to the time that the other parent will spend

 Where parents can agree on how to split their time with their child or children, this arrangement can be as detailed or as open-ended as the parties agree.
 For example, parents may wish to outline which holidays are spent with whom in advance, so that the child does not feel any guilt about having to “decide” the issue when it arises.
 This can also prevent any dispute as to what is an equitable sharing of the child’s time.
 Where parents cannot agree on the major decisions involving their children or on how the child’s time should be divided, a court can make an order to provide the parties with a solution.